ThomPoppins/MERN-Enterprise-Search/README.md

    │  │  │  ├─ line 18: TODO : [MERNSTACK-10] Solve Codacy issue that ticketnumber is not used.
    │  │  │  └─ line 20: TODO : [MERNSTACK-11] Delete this schema once it is no longer needed.
    │  │  ├─ companyModel.js
-   │  │  │  ├─ line 3: TODO : [MERNSTACK-51] Finish putting all TODOs into Jira tickets.
+   │  │  │  ├─ line 8: TODO : [MERNSTACK-4] Investigate the usefulness of generating an id myself.
-   │  │  │  ├─ line 30: TODO : [MERNSTACK-4] Investigate the usefulness of generating an id myself.
+   │  │  │  ├─ line 14: TODO : [MERNSTACK-134] Send confirmation e-mail to this address to verify the company email address.
-   │  │  │  ├─ line 67: TODO : [MERNSTACK-13] Create a new schema and model for address formats.
+   │  │  │  ├─ line 46: TODO : [MERNSTACK-13] Create a new schema and model for address formats.
 Address formats will be linked to a company, based on an addressFormatId in the addressFormat model.
-   │  │  │  ├─ line 83: TODO : [MERNSTACK-15] Save the name , email, phone, and role related to the company as fields in a new user model. (to be created)
+   │  │  │  ├─ line 62: TODO : [MERNSTACK-15] Save the name , email, phone, and role related to the company as fields in a new user model. (to be created)
-   │  │  │  ├─ line 84: TODO : [MERNSTACK-16] Owners  will be linked to a company, based on an ownerId in the owner model.
+   │  │  │  ├─ line 63: TODO : [MERNSTACK-16] Owners  will be linked to a company, based on an ownerId in the owner model.
-   │  │  │  ├─ line 85: TODO : [MERNSTACK-17] "owners" array should contain owner objects with an userId.
+   │  │  │  ├─ line 64: TODO : [MERNSTACK-17] "owners" array should contain owner objects with an userId.
-   │  │  │  ├─ line 90: TODO : [MERNSTACK-18] Create a new schema and model for companyAdmin users.
+   │  │  │  ├─ line 69: TODO : [MERNSTACK-18] Create a new schema and model for companyAdmin users.
-   │  │  │  ├─ line 91: TODO : [MERNSTACK-19] Admin users will be linked to a company, based on an adminUserId in the adminUser model.
+   │  │  │  ├─ line 70: TODO : [MERNSTACK-19] Admin users will be linked to a company, based on an adminUserId in the adminUser model.
-   │  │  │  ├─ line 92: TODO : [MERNSTACK-20] `admins` array should contain admin objects with an adminUserId.
+   │  │  │  ├─ line 71: TODO : [MERNSTACK-20] `admins` array should contain admin objects with an adminUserId.
 (For example: { adminUserId = "1234", role = "owner" })
-   │  │  │  ├─ line 97: TODO : [MERNSTACK-21] Create a new schema and model for Role with an roleId and role.
+   │  │  │  ├─ line 76: TODO : [MERNSTACK-21] Create a new schema and model for Role with an roleId and role.
 For example: { roleId: { type: Number, required: true }, role: { type: String, required: true } } (roleId = 1, role = "owner") (roleId = 2, role = "admin") (roleId = 3, role = "employee") (roleId = 4, role = "vendor") (roleId = 5, role = "customer") (roleId = 6, role = "guest")
-   │  │  │  ├─ line 98: TODO : [MERNSTACK-22] Roles will be linked to company associated users like employees, vendors, customers, and more, based on an roleId in the role model.
+   │  │  │  ├─ line 77: TODO : [MERNSTACK-22] Roles will be linked to company associated users like employees, vendors, customers, and more, based on an roleId in the role model.
-   │  │  │  ├─ line 99: TODO : [MERNSTACK-71] companyModel.js: Create `junction` table between companies and the role users have in this many-to-many relationship with the companies.
+   │  │  │  ├─ line 78: TODO : [MERNSTACK-71] companyModel.js: Create `junction` table between companies and the role users have in this many-to-many relationship with the companies.
 Users can get assigned more than 1 role per company.
-   │  │  │  ├─ line 100: TODO : [MERNSTACK-72] Reconsider `employees` field if the role `junction` table is not the right place to store the `employee` data.
+   │  │  │  ├─ line 79: TODO : [MERNSTACK-72] Reconsider `employees` field if the role `junction` table is not the right place to store the `employee` data.
-   │  │  │  ├─ line 105: TODO : [MERNSTACK-23] Create a new schema and model for address.
+   │  │  │  ├─ line 84: TODO : [MERNSTACK-23] Create a new schema and model for address.
-   │  │  │  ├─ line 106: TODO : [MERNSTACK-24] Locations will be linked to a company, based on an addressId in the address model.
+   │  │  │  ├─ line 85: TODO : [MERNSTACK-24] Locations will be linked to a company, based on an addressId in the address model.
-   │  │  │  ├─ line 107: TODO : [MERNSTACK-25] "locations" array should contain address objects with all address field fields and addressId compatible with the configured addressFormat for the country and region.
+   │  │  │  ├─ line 86: TODO : [MERNSTACK-25] "locations" array should contain address objects with all address field fields and addressId compatible with the configured addressFormat for the country and region.
-   │  │  │  ├─ line 116: TODO : [MERNSTACK-26] Find out how to validate correct business and payment details.
+   │  │  │  ├─ line 95: TODO : [MERNSTACK-26] Find out how to validate correct business and payment details.
-   │  │  │  ├─ line 117: TODO : [MERNSTACK-27] Inform myself about the required payment details for each country or region.
+   │  │  │  ├─ line 96: TODO : [MERNSTACK-27] Inform myself about the required payment details for each country or region.
 (First the Netherlands, then, maybe the rest of the world.)
-   │  │  │  ├─ line 156: TODO : [MERNSTACK-28] Find out how to validate if the correct business and payment details are being used and the REAL "owner" is the only one authorized to change these details.
+   │  │  │  ├─ line 135: TODO : [MERNSTACK-28] Find out how to validate if the correct business and payment details are being used and the REAL "owner" is the only one authorized to change these details.
-   │  │  │  ├─ line 162: TODO :[MERNSTACK-75] Create paymentMethod schema and model.
+   │  │  │  ├─ line 141: TODO :[MERNSTACK-75] Create paymentMethod schema and model.
-   │  │  │  ├─ line 179: TODO : [MERNSTACK-29] Create a new schema and model for Industry.
+   │  │  │  ├─ line 158: TODO : [MERNSTACK-29] Create a new schema and model for Industry.
 Industry will be linked to a company, based on an industryId in the industry model.
-   │  │  │  ├─ line 180: TODO : [MERNSTACK-76] RECONSIDER: Maybe a `junction` table between companies and the industries they are in is the right place to store necessary data for the specific companyIndustry relationships This extra data might be data like metadata that can be used to improve the result listing order of companies when searched by user in frontend.
+   │  │  │  ├─ line 159: TODO : [MERNSTACK-76] RECONSIDER: Maybe a `junction` table between companies and the industries they are in is the right place to store necessary data for the specific companyIndustry relationships This extra data might be data like metadata that can be used to improve the result listing order of companies when searched by user in frontend.
-   │  │  │  ├─ line 186: TODO : [MERNSTACK-33] Make it possible to change this value in the user/owner settings.
+   │  │  │  ├─ line 165: TODO : [MERNSTACK-33] Make it possible to change this value in the user/owner settings.
-   │  │  │  ├─ line 191: TODO : [MERNSTACK-35] Reviews will be linked to a company, based on an reviewId in the review model.
+   │  │  │  ├─ line 170: TODO : [MERNSTACK-35] Reviews will be linked to a company, based on an reviewId in the review model.
 This model should contain the review text, rating, reviewer, timestamp and maybe more.
-   │  │  │  ├─ line 192: TODO : [MERNSTACK-36] "reviews" array should contain review objects with an reviewId.
+   │  │  │  ├─ line 171: TODO : [MERNSTACK-36] "reviews" array should contain review objects with an reviewId.
-   │  │  │  └─ line 308: TODO : [MERNSTACK-70] Decide what kind of functionalities and authorizations employees have.
+   │  │  │  └─ line 295: TODO : [MERNSTACK-70] Decide what kind of functionalities and authorizations employees have.
 Owners should automatically have employee rights and functionalities.
    │  │  ├─ customerModel.js
    │  │  │  └─ line 1: TODO : [MERNSTACK-94] Create customer model and schema and link it to the company model and schema.
    │  │  ├─ departmentModel.js